 Human Factors Engineer

 Melanie Shere is a human factors engineer in the User Experience, Visualization and Decision Support department.
 Melanie’s concentrations are in the areas of social/behavioral research, user interface and experience design, as well as usability and accessibility of software products.
 Melanie holds a bachelor’s degree in education/social science from the State University of New York at Cortland, a master’s and a graduate certificate in Human Relations/Sociology from the University of Oklahoma- with a second bachelor’s in Information Technology currently in progress.

 Dan Ward is a systems engineer with a focus on rapid innovation.
 He served for more than 20 years as an officer in the U.S. Air Force.
-Dan has authored two books, The Simplicity Cycle and F.I.R.E.: How Fast, Inexpensive, Restrained and Elegant Methods Ignite Innovation.
+Dan has authored three books, The Simplicity Cycle, F.I.R.E., and LIFT.
 He holds a bachelor’s in electrical engineering from Clarkson University, a master’s in systems engineering from the U.S. Air Force Institute of Technology, and a master’s in engineering management from Western New England University.

 Agile Systems Design Engineer